pkp/lucene/README.md

 you're on the right track.

-If you are a larger OJS provider and you have many OJS installations on one or several servers then central server mode is probably better suited to your needs.
-In central server mode you'll be able to install a single Solr instance somewhere on your network and use it for all your OJS installations.
+If you are a larger OJS provider and you have many OJS installations on one or several servers then Remote Server mode is probably better suited to your needs.
+In Remote Server mode you'll be able to install a single Solr instance somewhere on your network and use it for all your OJS installations.
 This will make your deployment much easier to monitor and administer.

-If you deploy in central server mode then you'll have to understand Solr a bit better.
+If you deploy in Remote Server mode then you'll have to understand Solr a bit better.
 You'll have to be able to install a running Solr instance with one or more cores on your own.
 You can still use our Solr schema.xml and data import configuration file unchanged and you'll